 Curious About Orange Wine?

 Rosé is a perennial favourite, especially during summer months.
-Its fresh pink hues and crisp fragrances are very appealing and it’s versatile with food, too.
-But the new wine trend being served in chic bars and showing up at professional wine tastings is orange wine.
+Its happy pink hues and crisp fragrances are very appealing and it’s versatile with food, too.
+But the new wine trend we keep hearing about and showing up at professional wine tastings is orange wine.
 Wondering what the difference is?
 Well, it lies in how the wines are made.
 Usually, Rosé wine is made by using red grapes that have minimal skin contact after crushing.
 The colour comes from the grape skins.
 Brief skin contact results in the delicate pink and peach shades we associate with Rosé.
 But #orangewine is made using white grapes and maintaining longer skin contact during fermentation.
 The skin contact during the winemaking process might be a few days or it could be a year.
 The result is wine with a slightly cloudy, orange colour.
 The longer skin contact also gives the wine a medium body, with a fuller texture in the mouth.

 While we’re talking about orange wine, let’s look at the food to eat with it.
 Orange wine